STORY IDEAS FOR SANTA CRUZ COUNTY

 Golf – Designed by Alister MacKenzie, Pasatiempo Golf Course is ranked among the nation’s top 100 courses.
 Santa Cruz County is also home to several other beautiful courses including Boulder Creek Golf & Country Club, Seascape Golf Club and DeLaveaga Golf Course.

-Santa Cruz Beach Boardwalk – The Santa Cruz Beach Boardwalk celebrates its 100th birthday in 2007!
+Santa Cruz Beach Boardwalk – The Santa Cruz Beach Boardwalk celebrated its 100th birthday in 2007!
 The boardwalk is the West Coast’s last remaining major seaside amusement park and Santa Cruz’s most popular attraction.
 The park blends the best of the nostalgic rides and arcade amusements with the latest high-tech rides.
-Favorites include the 95-year-old Looff Carousel and the Giant Dipper, an 81-year-old wooden roller coaster.
+Favorites include the Looff Carousel from 1911 and the Giant Dipper, a wooden roller coaster built in 1924, both National Historic Landmarks.

 Roaring Camp Railroads – Train lovers and history buffs can celebrate the days of old at Roaring Camp Railroads, a place where a 1890s steam train still carries passengers daily through some of the most primitive scenery in the American West.
 History often comes alive as wily desperadoes from the 1800s try to rob trains, and Civil War re-enactors play out gun battles along the route.

 History – Historical walking tours bring to life the history of Capitola, the logging days of Boulder Creek and the Victorian homes of Watsonville and Santa Cruz.
-Also, don’t miss the Museum of Art & History, Agricultural History Museum, Wilder Ranch State Park, Santa Cruz Mission, and the other historical museums around the county.
+Also, don’t miss the Museum of Art & History, Agricultural History Museum, Castro Adobe State Historic Park, Wilder Ranch State Park, Santa Cruz Mission, and the other historical museums around the county.

 29 Miles of Beaches – Whether it’s building sand castles, learning to surf, playing a round of volleyball, tide-pooling or taking a romantic stroll, Santa Cruz County’s 29 miles of sun-splashed beaches offer something for everyone.